laceyp99/LoopGPT/README.md

 * Optionally, you can use **pygame** to playback the generated MIDI file within the notebook environment.

 ## Output
-The notebook generates a 4-bar MIDI file consisting of:
+The notebook generates a n-bar MIDI file consisting of:
 * **Chord Progression:** A series of chords that form the harmonic structure.
 * **Melody:** A sequence of notes that play over the chord progression.
+(OPTIONAL)

 ## Customization
 * You can modify the note generation logic and parameters to create different types of MIDI loops.